ratwolfzero/hopalong_python/README.md

 ### Historical Background and Context

 The "Hopalong"<top>*<top> attractor, authored by Barry Martin of Aston University in Birmingham, England [[2](#references)],
 was popularized by A.K.
-Dewdney in the September 1986 issue of Scientific American.
-In Germany, it gained further recognition through a translation titled "HÜPFER" in Spektrum der Wissenschaft [[3](#references)].
+Dewdney in the September 1986 issue of *Scientific American*.
+In Germany, it gained further recognition through a translation titled "HÜPFER" in *Spektrum der Wissenschaft* [[3](#references)].
 <sub>*Nicknamed by A.K.
 Dewdney.</sub>

 ### Mathematical Formulation of the Attractor